-I am a Principal Data Scientist at Dataminr, working on natural language processing.
+Before that, I was a Principal Data Scientist at Dataminr, working on natural language processing.
 At Dataminr I built models to extract public safety events from social media posts.
-Before Dataminr, I worked as an intern at Oracle Labs East, where I made contributions toward large scale machine learning inference using GPU programming. (github)(resume)
+Before Dataminr, I worked as an intern at Oracle Labs East, where I made contributions toward large scale machine learning inference using GPU programming.

 I completed my undergrad education at the Computer Science department at Queens College – City University of New York.
-There I worked at a number of labs, mostly in the Blender Lab (now at RPI) with Heng Ji.
+There I worked at a number of labs, mostly in the Blender Lab (now at UICU) with Heng Ji.

-My most recent work at UMass involves automatic field extraction from citation strings in research papers.
+My work at UMass involved automatic field extraction from citation strings in research papers.
 Machine learning methods on this task often only includes local information about the labeling of the citation strings.
 In contrast, humans can use the fact that a field such as volume number is unlikely to appear twice in a citation while performing inference on such tasks.
-I am investigating the use of constrained inference of this manner in order to bring the performance of models on such tasks up to human levels.
+I investigated the use of constrained inference of this manner in order to bring the performance of models on such tasks up to human levels.

 As an undergrad, I’ve worked with improving relation extraction by jointly doing inference over a large amount of automatically collected relations.
 We built a system that can detect unlikely collections of relations in a network.
 For example, this system can detect constraints such as that a company is unlikely to have been founded by somebody who does not live in the same country that the company is located in.
 The system proceeds to find the best configuration of relations that satisfies these learned constraints (joint work with Qi Li).